Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Cosmological implications and Conclusions

 We need to emphasize that further study of superconducting string dynamics is required for more precise predictions of their SGWB.
 In particular, it is important to have a better understanding of vector radiation back-reaction \cite{Amsterdamski:1989xd, Gangui:1997bi, Wachter:2014mja} and the evolution of current-carrying loops via simulations of infinitely thin \cite{Martin:2000ca, Cordero-Cid:2002hmv} and field-theory cosmic string loops \cite{Battye:2021sji}.
 We also did not study the possible effect on SGWB caused by the formation of vortons \cite{Auclair:2020wse}.
 We leave these problems for our future investigations.

-\acknowledgments IR would like to express gratitude to the organizers of the Workshop on Topological Defects in Daejeon at the Institute for Basic Science CTPU-CGA for their helpful and enlightening discussions (Christophe Ringeval, Mairi Sakellariadou, Tanmay Vachaspati, and Masahide Yamaguchi).
-Additionally, IR is thankful for the valuable conversations and important remarks from Bryce Cyr, Pierre Auclair, and Tanmay Vachaspati.
+\acknowledgments I.R. would like to express gratitude to the organizers of the Workshop on Topological Defects in Daejeon at the Institute for Basic Science CTPU-CGA for their helpful and enlightening discussions (Christophe Ringeval, Mairi Sakellariadou, Tanmay Vachaspati, and Masahide Yamaguchi).
+Additionally, I.R. is thankful for the valuable conversations and important remarks from Bryce Cyr, Pierre Auclair, and Tanmay Vachaspati.

 This work was financed by Portuguese funds through FCT - Funda\c{}c\~ao para a Ci\^encia e a Tecnologia in the framework of the R\&D project 2022.03495.PTDC - \textit{Uncovering the nature of cosmic strings}.
-IR also acknowledges support from the Grant PGC2022-126078NB-C21 funded by MCIN/AEI/ 10.13039/501100011033 and ``ERDF A way of making Europe'', as well as Grant DGA-FSE grant 2020-E21-17R from the Aragon Government and the European Union - NextGenerationEU Recovery and Resilience Program on `Astrof\'{\i}sica y F\'{\i}sica de Altas Energ\'{\i}as' CEFCA-CAPA-ITAINNOVA.
+I.R. also acknowledges support from the Grant PGC2022-126078NB-C21 funded by MCIN/AEI/ 10.13039/501100011033 and ``ERDF A way of making Europe'', as well as Grant DGA-FSE grant 2020-E21-17R from the Aragon Government and the European Union - NextGenerationEU Recovery and Resilience Program on `Astrof\'{\i}sica y F\'{\i}sica de Altas Energ\'{\i}as' CEFCA-CAPA-ITAINNOVA.
 L. S. was also supported by FCT through contract No. DL 57/2016/CP1364/CT0001 and through the research grants UIDB/04434/2020 and UIDP/04434/2020.

 \begin{widetext}